Why This Matters

-The 80/20 rule, is a concept that suggests that roughly 80% of effects come from 20% of causes.
+The 80-20 Rule, also called the Pareto Principle, says that roughly 80% of outcomes come from about 20% of all causes.

 The 80/20 rule highlights the imbalance between causes and effects, suggesting that a small percentage of inputs often lead to a large percentage of outcomes.